-Level Climate-Friendly Activities Reported Platinum As per County Code (5.46.040) "county contractors and lessees using any disposable food service ware shall use biodegradable/compostable or recyclable disposable food service ware in city/county facilities while performing under a county contract or lease unless there is no affordable biodegradable or compostable product available" The county Policy and Procedures Manual in Section 304 requires all purchases of new fleet vehicles to maximize energy efficiency and the use of alternative fuels, or electric or hybrid technology.
+- 4. As per County Code (5.46.040) "county contractors and lessees using any disposable food service ware shall use biodegradable/compostable or recyclable disposable food service ware in city/county facilities while performing under a county contract or lease unless there is no affordable biodegradable or compostable product available." - 5.
+The county Policy and Procedures Manual in Section 304 requires all purchases of new fleet vehicles to maximize energy efficiency and the use of alternative fuels, or electric or hybrid technology. - 6.
 The county has established an integrated pest management policy to reduce the purchase and use of pesticides.
-2018

-Renewable Energy and Low-Carbon Fuels Activity
+Renewable Energy and Low-Carbon Fuels Activities

-Level Renewable Energy and Low Carbon Fuels Activity Reported Silver The county led a grant-funded, regional collaboration to establish Monterey Bay Community Power (MBCP) to provide locally-controlled, carbon-free electricity to residents and businesses in Monterey, San Benito and Santa Cruz Counties.
+1. The county led a grant-funded, regional collaboration to establish Monterey Bay Community Power (MBCP) to provide locally-controlled, carbon-free electricity to residents and businesses in Monterey, San Benito and Santa Cruz Counties.
 MBCP began serving approximately 20,000 commercial, industrial, and agricultural customers on March 1, 2018 and began serving approximately 235,000 residential customers on July 1, 2018.
-2018

-Level Renewable Energy and Low Carbon Fuels Activity Reported Gold Since June 2015 the County of Santa Cruz has served as the lead agency in the Monterey Bay Region Solar Collaborative Procurement Initiative and the Sustainable Energy and Economic Development Fund program (Seed Fund) to establish solar power at county facilities and throughout the region.
-Installations are currently underway at eight county sites (Government Center, 1080 and 1400 Emeline, Simpkins Swim Center, Brommer Yard, Animal Services, Center for Public Safety and the Men's Detention Center).
-The combined size of these systems is 2.25 megawatts of solar power generating capacity.
+- 2. Since June 2015, the County of Santa Cruz has served as the lead agency in the Monterey Bay Region Solar Collaborative Procurement Initiative and the Sustainable Energy and Economic Development Fund Program (Seed Fund) to establish solar power at county facilities and throughout the region.
+Installations are currently underway at eight county sites.
+The combined size of these systems is 2.25 megawatts of solar power generating capacity. - 3.
 The county generates electricity with captured landfill gas and makes continuous improvements to the gas capture systems in order to optimize it and minimize release of methane gas to the atmosphere.
-2018

-Level Renewable Energy and Low Carbon Fuels Activity Reported Platinum Under the contract for solid waste and recycling services, the waste hauling fleet will be upgraded with all new vehicles that will use biodiesel fuel.
-Two county facilities that are high energy users are equipped with on site cogeneration power plants that provide an energy efficient power source for the main jail and the swim center.
+- 4. Under the contract for solid waste and recycling services, the waste hauling fleet will be upgraded with all new vehicles that will use biodiesel fuel. - 5.
+Two county facilities that are high energy users are equipped with on site cogeneration power plants that provide an energy efficient power source for the main jail and the swim center. - 6.
 The county is engaged in regional planning with the Integrated Regional Waste Management Local Task Force for a potential regional organics processing facility that may include bio gas production.
-2018

-Efficient Transportation Activity
+Efficient Transportation Activities

-Level Efficient Transportation Activity Reported Silver The county has been engaging in the promotion of alternative commuting by bicycle, bus, and vanpool.
+1. The county has been engaging in the promotion of alternative commuting by bicycle, bus, and vanpool.
 Bike lockers are continually maintained and upgraded for security and weather protection.
 Zero interest bike loans and emergency ride home services are offered to encourage the use of alternative modes of transportation.
-2018

-Level Efficient Transportation Activities Reported Gold The County of Santa Cruz owns two EV charging stations at the Government Center at 701 Ocean Street, one charging station at the Sheriff Center in Live Oak, one dual port charging station at the Emeline campus and another dual port charging station at the Freedom campus.
+- 2. The County of Santa Cruz owns two EV charging stations at the Government Center at 701 Ocean Street, one charging station at the Sheriff Center in Live Oak, one dual port charging station at the Emeline campus and another dual port charging station at the Freedom campus.
 These charging stations are available to the general public.
-There are two additional charging stations at the Government Center reserved for charging county fleet vehicles.
-According to the 2017-18 Santa Cruz County Capital Improvement program (CIP), development fees and other funding sources are being used to fund the planning, design, right-of-way acquisition or construction of a total of 11 pedestrian safety improvement projects and 4 road improvement projects that will also improve bike safety.
-Recently completed projects and projects that are under construction include the Boulder Creek Elementary School Safe Routes to School project and the construction of a bus turnout on Soquel Drive near 41st Avenue.
-2018
+There are two additional charging stations at the Government Center reserved for charging county fleet vehicles. - 3.
+According to the 2017-18 Santa Cruz County Capital Improvement Program (CIP), development fees and other funding sources are being used to fund the planning, design, right-of-way acquisition or construction of a total of 11 pedestrian safety improvement projects and four road improvement projects that will also improve bike safety.
+Recently completed projects and projects that are under construction include the Boulder Creek Elementary School Safe Routes to School Project and the construction of a bus turnout on Soquel Drive near 41st Avenue.